A Coq Mechanization of JavaScript Regular Expression Semantics: Understanding JavaScript Regexes

 \paragraph{ECMAScript flags} JavaScript regexes may be annotated with flags to configure the matching process.
 Examples include the \inlinecode{i} flag to make the matching process case-insensitive, the \inlinecode{d} flag to compute submatch positions, or the \inlinecode{u} flag to enable Unicode mode (we give more details about this mode in \cref{subsec:extraction}).

-\subsubsection{Comparison to other regex languages}
+\subsubsection{Comparison to Other Regex Languages}

 While similar features are found in most other regex languages, each language can make different choices of syntax and semantics~\cite{lingua_franca}.
-These differences can be as simple as not using the same syntax: $\escaped{\textup{A}}$ is an anchor in languages like Python and PCRE and in JavaScript with the \inlinecode{u} flag, but simply matches the character `A' in JavaScript without flags.
+These differences can be as simple as not using the same syntax: $\escaped{\textup{A}}$ is an anchor in languages like Python and PCRE, but simply matches the character `A' in JavaScript without the unicode flag.

 But these differences can also be much more subtle.
 For instance, capture groups inside quantifiers have unique semantics in JavaScript~\cite{linear_matching_js}.
 Each time a quantifier is entered, the values of all capture groups inside it are reset to \inlinecode{undefined}~\cite[Section 22.2.2.3.1]{ecma_262}.
-This is specific to ECMAScript regexes, and it implies, for instance, that matching the regex $\pgroup{\group{a} \disj{} \group{b}}\star$ on the string ``ab'' defines group 2 (\group{b}) but not group 1 ($\group{a}$): the first iteration of the start defines group 1, but upon entering the second iteration of the loop all groups are reset and after the second iteration only `b' is set.
+This is specific to JavaScript regexes, and it implies, for instance, that matching the regex $\pgroup{\group{\ch{a}} \disj{} \group{\ch{b}}}\star$ on the string \str{ab} defines group 2 ($\group{\ch{b}}$) but not group 1 ($\group{\ch{a}}$): the first iteration of the star defines group 1, but upon entering the second iteration of the loop all groups defined within the loop are reset, and after the second iteration only `\ch{b}' is set.
 Similarly, quantifiers that can match the empty string behave differently in ECMAScript and in other regex languages~\cite{linear_matching_js}.